Canada Visitor Visa

 If you’re applying for a TRV for the first time and are between the ages of 14 – 79, you’ll need to provide your biometric data as part of the application process.

-Usually, your biometric data verification comes up after you have submitted your application and paid the biometric fees.
+Usually, your biometric data verification comes up after you submit your application and pay the biometric fees.
 You’ll then wait for the Canadian Government to contact you and tell you what to do next.

-- Biography data: This includes your personal details such as your full name, sex, date of birth, and other necessary details as highlighted on the biographic page of your travel document.
+- Biography data: This includes your details, such as your full name, sex, date of birth, and other necessary information, as highlighted on the biographic page of your travel document.

 - 10 Fingerprints: All your fingerprints will be captured using an electronic fingerprint capture device during the biometric data collection.

-- Photograph: Your digital photograph of you will be taken.
+- Photograph: a digital photograph of you will be taken

 What is the Cost and Time of Processing a Canada Visitor Visa?